top of page

 From Trash to Treasure: A Zero-Waste Future

 What if every piece of plastic on this beach was actually gold?
 What if it could be restored, converted or sold?
-What if Taganga could build it's own recycling and art center, to show the rest of the neighboring towns exactly how prosperity is sown.

 We believe that's possible.
 And one by one, the people of Taganga are joining our mission, proving that they too believe in this dream.
 That Taganga could actually become